volatile-static/Keyboard/104/README.md

 ## Introduction

-This project aims to design a high-performance, cool-appearance, and completely customized keyboard, which is specially suitable for CS or EE enthusiasts' further development.
+This project aims to design a high-performance, cool-appearance, and well customized keyboard, which is specially suitable for CS or EE enthusiasts' further development.

 ### Finished product